 Many issues which may lead to disputes can be resolved informally in the workplace between the individual and their immediate line manager.
 It is Acas' advice that issues are best dealt with as early as possible.
 Internal procedures should be in place to deal with more difficult cases, and Acas can provide you with advice about model policies and procedures to help you avoid difficulties.
 Contact our Helpline on 0300 123 1100 or see our Advice A-Z for more information.

 Conciliation involves an independent Acas conciliator discussing the issues with both parties in order to help them reach a better understanding of each other's position and underlying interest.
 The impartial conciliator tries to encourage the parties in dispute to come to an agreement between themselves, and so avoid the stress and expense of contesting the issue in tribunal.

-What sort of issues cause disputes? - Acas' Chief Conciliator Peter Harwood talks about the service.
+What sort of issues cause disputes? - Acas' former Chief Conciliator Peter Harwood talks about the service.

 Collective conciliation - resolving workplace disputes is a specific term used to refer to talks between representative groups (often trades union) and employers, facilitated by an independent third party.
 Acas is often brought in to provide conciliation services for this type of situation.